nayyarabernardo/pipeline-dbt/README.md

-# DBT Project for Northwind
+# DBT Project - Northwind database

 This DBT project ingests data from the Northwind database into an Amazon Redshift data warehouse and transforms it into analytics tables.